 As part of the United States, California is certainly subject to the federal regulations against gambling.
-Even if CA voted tomorrow to make gambling perfectly legal within its respective borders, it would have to contend with the will of the federal government of the USA, and whether or not the government actually allowed gambling to be legal there.
-There are three main pieces of legislation which are working together to keep gambling illegal in California: The Federal Wire Act, PASPA, and the UIGEA.
-Together, these federal gambling laws combine to restrict most forms of sports betting in the US.
+Since PASPA's repeal, there are two still main pieces of legislation which are working together to enforce federal law in California: The Federal Wire Act, and the UIGEA.
+Together, these federal gambling laws combine to restrict domestic online sports betting in the US.
 The good news is that none of these laws prohibits California residents from placing bets on sports at legally sanctioned offshore sportsbooks that accept American bettors.

 These laws do not extend to gambling businesses located outside of United States jurisdiction, therefore any casino or sportsbook or other gambling location to open up outside of the US is perfectly legal to gamble with as long as they possess the appropriate regulatory oversight and licensing to allow them to operate legally within the industry.
 It is important to understand that the federal government does not punish the act of gambling itself; they instead punish the act of offering unregulated gambling services.
 So, as long as you want to gamble, the government will not stop you, providing that you're gambling with a licensed site that is outside of the United States' jurisdiction.
 There's really nothing they can do to stop you from gambling at any of the online sportsbooks accepting USA players that we recommend.